afjalk09/git-demo/README.md

 # git-demo
-This is a git demo repository
+This is my first git demo repository